FrostyNick/dotfiles/.config/nvim/readme.md

 o.termguicolors = true  -- color support
 o.ignorecase = true -- ignores case when searching, etc.

-o.scrolloff = 6 -- your cursor is always 6 lines away from the top or bottom of your visible window o.colorcolumn = "80"
+-- below line: cursor is always 6 lines away from top or bottom of your window o.scrolloff = 6 o.colorcolumn = "80"
 o.swapfile = false -- don't use swap files
 ```

 Lua vs Vimscript:

-- Thanks to [LuaJIT](https://github.com/LuaJIT/LuaJIT) (based on Lua 5.1), this is generally about 10x faster than vimscript8. vimscript9 might be much closer in speed to LuaJIT.
+- Thanks to [LuaJIT](https://github.com/LuaJIT/LuaJIT) (based on Lua 5.1),
+this is generally about 10x faster than vimscript8. vimscript9 might be much
+closer in speed to LuaJIT.
 Take benchmarks with a grain of salt though.
 - Lua is a skill that can be used outside of Vimscript.
-Vimscript is stuck in vim world.
-If you go deeper into the language, you probably should learn some Vimscript and Vim API to use Lua in Neovim though.
+Vimscript is stuck in
+Vim world.
+If you go deeper into the language, you probably should learn some
+Vimscript and Vim API to use Lua in Neovim though.

 </details>